-Because the dispersal potential of T. niloticus larvae is probably limited (see Section III), the capacity for regeneration of severely depleted populations by influx of larvae from remote reefs or islands will be slight.
-Competition for a share of a global TAC may promote such localised depletion, particularly when families or clans are restricted to small reef areas by traditional land tenure agreements which extend onto the adjacent reef (Johannes, 1988).
+Since the dispersal potential of T. niloticus larvae is probably limited (see Section III), the capacity for regeneration of severely depleted populations by influx of larvae from remote reefs or islands will be slight.
+Competition for a share of a global TAC may promote such localised depletion, particularly when family or clans groups are restricted to small reef areas by traditional land tenure agreements which extend onto the adjacent reef (Johannes, 1988).